|

 agencies of law enforcement, the

+scarcity of legal materials was much worse.
 For a long period of time, the difficulty in

 accessing legal information was the major obstruction to conducting legal